 Boko Haram is an extremist militant group that opposes western education and influence in Nigeria.

-The terrorist organisation has raged violent conflict in Nigeria since 2009, which has spread to neighbouring countries of Chad, Cameroon and Niger.
+The extremist group has raged violent conflict in Nigeria since 2009.
+It has further spread to the neighbouring countries of Chad, Cameroon and Niger.

 But Boko Haram and the surrounding military offensive is just one of the driving factors in the Lake Chad Basin forcing people to flee their homes.
 Extreme poverty, underdevelopment and climate change are also at play in this forgotten crisis.

 9.7 million people are in need of urgent humanitarian aid in the Lake Chad region (source: Reliefweb).

 Although this is a complex crisis, we have been working in the region since 2015, reaching thousands of vulnerable families – that’s families like Esther’s (pictured here).